 It's been up to ten percent over a three to five day period and even higher if you look at batches over longer time periods.

-It's been suggested that long transit, mixing and long wait times in holding pens at slaughter houses or assembly yards contributes to this high mortality that has been linked to Strep zoo.
+It's been suggested that long transit, mixing and long wait times in holding pens at slaughter houses or assembly yards contribute to this high mortality that has been linked to Strep zoo.

 Dr. Christensen says the strain is similar to a Strep zoo discovered in China in the 1970s but that was 40 years ago on another continent so there are still many unanswered questions on how to bridge that time gap.